 In the Philippines, a similar national consultation meeting composing of 18 representatives from national government agencies, academic institutions, LGUs, NGOs, bilateral and unilateral organizations was organized to: 1) bring together key actors and experts and discuss the current loss and damage system, identify gaps and recommendations; and 2) consult the participants on possible entry points in linking L&D, CCA, and DRR.
-The FGD started with the presentation of the initial findings of the literature review and presentation of the initial framework that integrates CCA, DRR and L&D. The floor was opened for reactions and comments followed by mini group discussion on the topics.
+The FGD started with the presentation of the initial findings of the literature review and presentation of the initial findings of the literature review and presentation of the initial findings on the topics.
 Guide questions and templates were provided to them.
 The smaller groups were asked to present their outputs and the floor was again opened for feedback and suggestions.